-The term 'incidence density' was introduced in $1976^{[7, 00:54:45]}$ to describe the quantity with dimension $time^{-1}$, and to distinguish it from the 'proportion-type' incidence rate or risk.
-However, the distinction between the concepts of 'rate' (in the ID sense) and 'risk' is a very old and well described one^[8,9].
+We have recently traced the basic concepts and terms, [JRSS].
+As far as we can determine, the term 'force' of mortality was introduced to demography by the actuary Edmonds in 1832; the term hazard was introduced to statistics by Davis in 1952, and its first formal appearance is in the 1959 Technometrics paper by Zelen.
+The term 'incidence density' was introduced to epidemiology by Miettinen in 1976^[7] to describe the quantity with dimension $time^{-1}$, and to distinguish it from the 'proportion-type' incidence rate or risk.

+Not surprisingly, the distinction between the concepts of 'rate' (in the ID, or force of mortality sense) and 'risk' is a very old and well described one^[8,9].
+But few of the derivations of the link between the 'hazard rate' and 'risk' give any historical or cross-disciplinary references.